 Supervised work in an office is done at the college.

 One semester, sixteen hours

-DEPARTMENT OF CHRISTIAN EDUCATION- CE 150-159 Church Education

-This course teaches church work including Sunday school, promotion, nursery work, bus ministry, deaf work, Spanish work, youth work, rescue mission work, and work with the educable slow.
+DEPARTMENT OF CHRISTIAN EDUCATION CE 150-159 Church Education ministry, deaf work, Spanish work, youth work, rescue mission work, and work with the educable slow.
 The duties of pastor as administrator are emphasized, including church financing, building design, church planting, and pastoral duties.